Nathan Saliba

-Nathan-Dylan Saliba (born February 7, 2004) is a Canadian professional soccer player who plays for Belgian Pro League club Anderlecht and the Canada national team.
+Nathan-Dylan Saliba (born February 7, 2004) is a Canadian professional soccer player who plays as a central midfielder for club Villarreal and the Canada national team.

 Early life

+Born in Longueuil, Quebec, Canada, Saliba is of Haitian descent from his mother's side and of Lebanese descent from his father's side.
+Both his parents were born in Haiti.
+He can speak English, French and Haitian Creole.

 Saliba began playing youth soccer at age nine with CS Longueuil.
 In 2017, he joined the Montreal Impact Academy.
-He is of Haitian descent through both his parents, and can speak English, French and Haitian Creole.

 Club career

 CF Montréal

 In December 2020, he signed his first professional contract with the Montreal Impact (later re-named CF Montreal) of Major League Soccer.
 He served as an unused substitute in their CONCACAF Champions League match against C.D.
 Olimpia on December 15, 2020.

 In 2022, he played with CF Montréal U23 in the Première ligue de soccer du Québec, scoring four goals in seven appearances.
 In December 2022, he signed a two-year extension with Montreal.

 During the 2023 pre-season, he sought to earn a spot with the first team squad, rather than to pursue a loan to the Canadian Premier League, as other Montreal young players had gone on in previous seasons and he scored a goal against the PLSQ All-Stars in a pre-season exhibition match.
-He made his professional debut on February 25, 2023, starting the season opener against Inter Miami CF. At the end of the 2024 season, he was named to the MLS 22 Under 22 list and was nominated for the MLS Young Player of the Year award.
+He made his professional debut on February 25, 2023, starting the season opener against Inter Miami CF.

+At the end of the 2024 season, he was named to the MLS 22 Under 22 list and was nominated for the MLS Young Player of the Year award.